Club Paradise: Production

 Shooting took place in Jamaica, Chicago and Los Angeles from April to July 1985.
-The titular "Club Paradise" was a set constructed on Winifred Beach in Portland Parish, while other scenes were shot in the city of Port Antonio.
-Warner Bros.'s production company planned to release it in early 1986, but held it back until July.
+The titular "Club Paradise" was a set constructed on Winnifred Beach in Portland Parish, while other scenes were shot in the city of Port Antonio.
+Warner Bros.
+Pictures planned to release it in early 1986, but held it back until July.

-Bill Murray turned down the film's lead role, which was eventually given to Robin Williams; his brother, Brian Doyle-Murray, ended up in the cast instead.
+Bill Murray turned down the film's lead role Jack Moniker, which was eventually given to Robin Williams; his brother, Brian Doyle-Murray, ended up in the cast.
 John Cleese was also slated to star, but immediately dropped out, before Peter O'Toole signed on to replace him.

 "Ed Roboto" is a pseudonym for Harry Shearer, who was asked to do a rewrite with Tom Leopold.
 Only two words of what the two writers wrote ended up in the film (the title).
 Shearer commented that he was "so appalled by the movie" that he removed his name from the credits.

 Adolph Caesar died of a heart attack four months before the film's release.